 Types of Shoe Laces

-You probably don't think of shoe laces when you're looking at shoes.
+You probably don't think of disc golf shoe laces when you're looking at shoes.
 That being said they can actually be extremely important to the overall comfort and design of your shoe.
 Shoe laces overall goal is to keep your foot locked into place, but they can have other benefits as well.

 That being said, there are shoes laces that do a great job of keeping your foot in place, but they aren't the most comfortable, so there is a tradeoff.
 You never want shoe laces that are too tight so they feel like they are going to cut of circulation or they might restrict your movements.